Corey Bailey

 If you haven’t cataloged your collection yet, now is a good time to do it.
 If you

-have any records that are duplicated on an audio CD, digitizing the record will
+have any records that are duplicated on an audio CD, digitizing the record will not

-the knowledge of how to use it, and the time to do it.
+how to use it, and the time to do it.

 To do this, you will need a turntable, connected to a phono preamp that has the